OntimizeWeb/ontimize-web-templates/templates/dashboard/02-dashboard/README.md

 3. In `dashboard.component.html`:

 - 3.1.
 Configure `parent-menu-id` attribute in `o-card-menu-layout` element with the corresponding value you have in your `app.menu.config.ts`.
+This attribute is not mandatory so you could create your `o-card-menu-layout` with any data you prefer.
 For more information, consult the following URL https://ontimizeweb.github.io/docs/v15/components/menu/cardmenulayout/overview

 <br/>